 Yes!
 I keep the lessons interactive and interesting so the student stays engaged.
 In additon, online lessons create distinct eye contact between the student and tutor, via the computer screen.
 Other remote tutors have reported that students with ADD/ADHD tend to pay more attention during online tutoring lessons than they do in-person!

 May we experience a sample of online tutoring?

 Absolutely!
 I invite you to do exactly that!
-Starting in the fall of 2017, I will be available for a complimentary face-to-face meeting online via Zoom.
+If we determine your child is a good fit for the type of tutoring I offer, I am available for a complimentary face-to-face meeting online via Zoom.
 That will give us a chance to get acquainted and allow me to demonstrate how online tutoring works.